cpske/ISP/type-hints/introduction.md

 {'x': <class 'int'>, 'return': <class 'int'>}
 ```

-With these, IDEs and static type checkers like `mypy` can help you check for
+Using these, IDEs and static type checkers like `mypy` can help you check for
-any type issues, before actual run-time.
+type issues before actual run-time.

-In comparison with these bare bones functions below that you're not really sure
+In comparison with the bare bones functions below, that you're not really sure
-what it does, the above surely is an improvement without too much effort.
+what the function does, the above surely is an improvement without too much effort.

 ```python
 def catch_all(*args, **kwargs):